Sub-sector: Technology

 CreditSight View Comment

-AS OF 11 Jun 2025We continue to have confidence in CEO Andy Jassy and the company’s long-term business for both AWS and Stores.
-AWS is now a $117 bn run-rate business and delivered record operating margin of 39.5% in 1Q25.
-We continue to believe that Amazon will be a winner in Generative AI given the breadth of its cloud business and offerings including custom silicon (Trainium, Inferentia) and its platform Amazon Bedrock.
-We estimate leverage was roughly flat at 0.4x gross and 0.9x lease-adjusted gross.
-While Amazon’s capex has been ramping, along with other hyperscalers, we are encouraged by its debt reduction over the past few years and zero shareholder returns.
-Also, Amazon’s market cap is $2.1 tn.
-There are risks related to the FTC suit although we view a breakup as unlikely.
+AS OF 17 Nov 2025We continue to have confidence in CEO Andy Jassy and the long-term business for AWS and Stores.
+AWS is a $132 bn run-rate business growing at 20% with GAAP OM% in the 30s%.
+The 3Q25 results and commentary supports our view that Amazon will be a winner in Generative AI given the breadth of its cloud business, custom silicon (Trainium), and Bedrock service.
+While AMZN’s capex has been ramping, along with other hyperscalers, we are encouraged by its debt reduction over the past few years and zero shareholder returns.
+There are risks related to its ongoing FTC suit (not the one that was recently settled on Prime subscriptions) although we view a breakup as unlikely.
+Pro forma for $15 bn issuance and $1.25 bn upcoming maturity, gross lease-adjusted leverage will increase by one tick to 1.0x.

 Recommendation Changed: May 01, 2024